Small Business Multiplier and valuing a business

 With this calculation, we can determine the future value of the manufacturing business to be $1,950,000 by the next fiscal year.

-- and the current economic climate of the business should be taken into account as well.
+- The current economic climate of the business should also be taken into account.

 Nonetheless, it’s also recommended to seek help from a professional when valuing a business.
 A business valuation expert can provide a more comprehensive analysis, considering all factors that might positively or negatively influence the business valuation of a small company.